wigging/jbab-pyrolysis-paper/README.md

 **tex** - LaTeX files for generating the paper.

-## To-do list for paper

-- [x] equations and references for gas mixtures
-- [ ] equations and references for Umf
-- [ ] table and references for pyrolysis kinetic parameters
-- [ ] table of parameters used for models
-- [ ] table of simulation cases

 ## Contributing

 Contributions to this repository should be done on a separate branch.
 Not the master branch.
-When you are ready to add a contribution, submit a Pull Request from your branch to the master branch.
+When you are ready to make a contribution, submit a Pull Request from your branch to the master branch.
 Use the Issues page in the repository if you have questions or comments.